Most drinkers secretly long for the days they enjoyed life without the sauce.

 I will see how it goes in the future and keep you updated.

-The better the life you are living the less you will want to escape from reality by drinking alcohol.
+The better the life you’re living the less you’ll want to escape from reality by drinking.
 Check out my resources to make your life better:

-- How to Be a Superior Man, Chapter 2: Take Control of the Direction of Your Life (The Difference Between Wants and Goals)
+- How to Be a Superior Man, Chapter 3: Gain Direction (The Difference Between Wants and Goals)